 Stock will be offered under the ESPP during offering periods.
 Each offering will consist of an offering period commencing on the first day of the calendar quarter following the end of the immediately preceding offering period.
 The plan administrator may, at its discretion, choose a different length of the offering period not to exceed 27 months.
 Employee payroll deductions will be used to purchase shares on each purchase date during an offering period.
-The purchase date for each offering period will be the final trading day in the offering period.
 The plan administrator may, in its discretion, modify the terms of future offering periods.